diodechain/website/network.md

     We believe the Diode Network is the beginning of great things for the future of the Internet.
   buttons:
-  - title: See How The Network Works
+  - title: See how teams are using Diode
-    class: btn--blank
+    class: btn--blank btn--arrow
-    url: "/solutions/network/"
+    url: "/teams/"
   image:
     src: story/network-full.webp
     alt: Network